Trump officials float idea of narrow bill to extend unemployment benefits - The Boston Globe

-With the United States reeling from the worsening coronavirus pandemic, Mark Meadows, the White House chief of staff, said he would now like to see lawmakers act this week to extend and alter the unemployment program, give tax credits to businesses to help ease reopening costs, and grant employers new liability protections — while setting aside a long list of other objectives, including Democrats’ priorities.
+Mark Meadows, the White House chief of staff, said he would now like to see lawmakers act this week to extend and alter the unemployment program, give tax credits to businesses to help ease reopening costs and grant employers new liability protections — while setting aside a long list of other objectives, including Democrats’ priorities.

 Advertisement